 By Luke Neal, Newcastle Free Education Network and NCAFC

 In 2012 Newcastle University management made plans to introduce biometric fingerprint scanners to all lectures.
-The scheme was formulated before the summer break, but intensified with the beginning of the new term.
-At this point the UK Border Agency had revoked London Met’s Highly Trusted Sponsor Status, a move which rattled those at the top of hierarchies in many institutions.
-Whispers were was that the UKBA might come after a Russell Group university next.
+The scheme was suggested before the summer break, but intensified with the beginning of term.
+At this point the UK Border Agency had revoked London Met’s ability to take international students, a move which rattled those at the top many institutions.
+Whispers were that the UKBA might come after a Russell Group university next…

-It was at this point we (Newcastle Free Education Network, the on-campus anti-cuts group) decided to start seriously campaigning around the issue.
-We held a meeting exploring the context to the situation: what had gone on at London Met?
-Why were we facing so many changes to the way education is administered and measured at this time?
-Our answers, though not politically uniform, were that both marketisation and state racism had come together to create the proposal of biometric monitoring at universities – a thoroughly managerial approach to education.
-We made these points at the first Union Council meeting of the term.
-In the end a decent motion was passed, committing the SU to campaign against biometrics and to oppose attendance monitoring.
-But for weeks, while the university was seriously investigating the practicalities of fingerprinting all of its students, the SU leadership did very little in terms of an actual campaign.
+At this point Newcastle Free Education Network decided to start seriously campaigning about the issue.
+We held a meeting exploring what had gone on at London Met, and how marketisation and state racism had come together to create the proposal of intensive monitoring at universities.
+We made these points at the first Students’ Union Council meeting of the term, and a decent motion was passed, committing the SU to campaign against biometrics and to oppose attendance monitoring.
+But for weeks, while the university was seriously investigating the practicalities of fingerprinting all of its students, the SU leadership did very little at all.

-The monitoring system would apply to lectures only, reflecting the vision of education in the neoliberal university: top-down, quantifiable, with relations between students and staff more akin to that of a teacher and a schoolchild than two engaged adults who mutually benefit from critical interaction.
-The resort to technical, precision based monitoring methods was legitimate in the University’s eyes insofar as it would mean avoiding another potential funding crisis (international students are a quarter of the student population at Newcastle).
-The ramifications of education cuts are absolutely central to the logic of co-operating with the UKBA given that the Border Agency’s approval is needed to secure international students’ fees.
+The monitoring system would apply to all lectures – reflecting the neoliberal vision of the university: top-down, quantifiable, with relations between students and staff closer to that of a teacher and a schoolchild than two engaged adults who mutually benefit from critical interaction.
+The resort to technical, precision based monitoring methods was legitimate in the eyes of the University insofar as it meant avoiding another potential funding crisis (international students are a quarter of the student population at Newcastle and usually pay over double those of “home” students).
+The impact of education cuts underpins to the logic of co-operation with the UKBA given that the Border Agency’s approval is needed to secure international students’ fees.

-In opposition to the moves, we staged several awareness-raising protests.
-An activist studying fine art made a doorframe fitted with a fingerprint-style scanner, and we, clad in hi-vis jackets and supposedly official expressions, encouraged students to walk through it and confirm their identity.
+In opposition to the moves we staged several awareness-raising protests.
+An activist studying fine art made a doorframe fitted with a fingerprint-style scanner, and we, clad in hi-vis jackets and ‘official’ expressions, encouraged students to walk through it and confirm their identity.
 This was, after all, not far from what the University was proposing to introduce.
-Most students weren’t aware that it was being proposed at all, and were instinctively suspicious of it.
+Many students weren’t aware that it was being proposed at all, and were instinctively suspicious of it.